luukvbaal/statuscol.nvim/README.md

-    colwidth = 2,       -- number of display cells per sign in this segment auto = false,       -- when true, the segment will not be drawn if no signs matching -- the pattern are currently placed in the buffer.
+    colwidth = 2,       -- number of display cells per sign in this segment auto = false,       -- when true, the segment will not be drawn if no signs matching -- the pattern are currently placed in the buffer. fillchar = " ",     -- character used to fill a segment with less signs than maxwidth }
-  }
 }
 ```